 Ashley Currier’s “Politicizing Sex in Contemporary Africa: Homophobia in Malawi” illustrates how elites used politicized homophobia to consolidate their moral and political authority.

-Public City/Public Sex explores how women who sold sex and men who sought sex with other men shaped the emergence of modern Paris.
+Women who sold sex and men who sought sex with other men shaped the emergence of modern Paris.

 The book is the first critical study of heterosexual and same-sex activities involving Axis prisoners of war in the United States during World War II.

 Weston’s book is a history of 20th century medical explanations for sexual crime and medico-legal attempts at rehabilitation and cure.